alexwl/haskell-code-explorer/README.md

 A package should be built using either cabal-install or stack before indexing (`cabal new-build`,`cabal build`, or `stack build` command should be executed).

+The version of GHC used to build `haskell-code-indexer` must match the version of GHC used to build a package you are indexing (to find out the version of GHC try `ghc --version` or `stack exec ghc -- --version` command).

 `haskell-code-indexer` requires globally installed GHC and cabal-install (`cabal`).
 The reason for this is that `haskell-code-indexer` uses `cabal-helper` library [https://hackage.haskell.org/package/cabal-helper](https://hackage.haskell.org/package/cabal-helper) to get package build information. `cabal-helper` builds (at runtime) an executable linked against a version of Cabal library that was used to configure the package.

 If there is no globally installed GHC on the system, then it is possible to use `stack exec` command ([https://docs.haskellstack.org/en/stable/GUIDE/#exec](https://docs.haskellstack.org/en/stable/GUIDE/#exec)) that adds a path to GHC binaries installed by Stack to `PATH` environment variable: